– The Decisions Series –

 Do not conform to the pattern of this world.
 Be transformed by the renewing of our minds.
 If we surrender ourselves to God and allow him to transform us by changing the way we think from the ways of the world to his ways, THEN we will understand what God’s will is, and that his will is good, pleasing and perfect.

 *5. Why do you think God wants us to submit to him and obey his teachings before we’ll understand his will?

 Allow the group to discuss.
-We won’t follow God’s will for us unless we first chose to submit to his authority and obey him.
-He wants our hearts to grow close to him and trust him, then he helps us understand His will for us.
+We won’t follow God’s will for us unless we first choose to submit to his authority and obey him.
+He wants our hearts to grow close to him and trust him, then he helps us understand his will for us.

 Allow the group to discuss.
 Some examples include: give thanks in all circumstances (1 Thessalonians 5:18), avoid sexual immorality (1 Thessalonians 4:3), be filled with the Holy Spirit (Ephesians 5:18), any of the 10 commandments – like not having any other gods before God, do not murder, do not steal (Exodus 20), love your neighbor (Mark 12:31), obey your parents (Ephesians 6:1).

 HOW DO WE APPLY THIS TO OUR LIVES?

 7. How does it make you feel to know that God’s will is “good, pleasing and perfect”?

 Allow the group to discuss.
 Knowing God’s will is good gives us confidence to trust God when we don’t fully understand.
 It may free us from fear of missing out, knowing that because God’s will is perfect there isn’t a better option out there.